RandomNoobster/Montu/README.md

-# Ares
+# Montu

-War coordination bot.
+A bot for automatically managing war coordination threads.